morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note: Device supports active monitor (which will ACK incoming frames)
 ```

-Amazon - 33 USD - [Panda PAU0F](https://www.amazon.com/Panda-Wireless%C2%AE-PAU0F-AXE3000-Adapter/dp/B0D972VY9B?th=1) - 4.5 stars and 200+ bought in past month
+Amazon - 30 USD - [Panda PAU0F](https://www.amazon.com/Panda-Wireless%C2%AE-PAU0F-AXE3000-Adapter/dp/B0D972VY9B?th=1) - 100+ bought in past month

 Review: See reviews at Amazon link above.
-The reviews are really positive for this adapter.
+The reviews by Linux users are really positive for this adapter.
 All indications are that this is a really good adapter to use with Linux.

 ```
 >================================<